Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN

 In this work, we have focused on non-spinning, quasi-circular systems, and worked in the adiabatic approximations for the tides and scalarization.
-Future prospects to extend this work would be to go beyond the adiabatic approximation by considering dynamical tides and scalarization.
+Future prospects to extend this work would be to go beyond the adiabatic approximations by considering dynamical tides and scalarization.
 Another aspect would be to consider spinning objects, and in particular tidal-induced spin contributions.
-Indeed, such effects should be important in other classes of ST theories that include higher curvature corrections and that differ from GR for BHs, such as Einstein-scalar-Gauss-Bonnet gravity.
-Finally, we emphasize that taking into account scalar tidal effects is crucial when devising tests of gravity with gravitational waves, as their dipolar nature starting at 3PN presents them a clear signature compared to the traditional tides in GR.
-Hence, we encourage people working on fundamental physics aspects of the science exploitation of future gravitational wave detectors, such as LISA and Einstein Telescope, to take into account these effects, be there when devising fully agnostic or theory-specific tests.
+Indeed, such effects should be important in other classes of ST theories that include higher curvature corrections and that differ from GR for black holes, such as Einstein-scalar-Gauss-Bonnet gravity, where the dynamics of spinning binary black holes has recently been investigated within the EFT framework~\cite{Almeida:2024cqz} .
+Finally, we emphasize that taking into account scalar tidal effects is crucial when devising tests of gravity with gravitational waves, as their dipolar nature starting formally at 3PN order presents them a clear signature compared to the traditional tides in GR~\cite{Bernard:2019yfz,Bernard:2025dyh}.
+Hence, we encourage people working on fundamental physics aspects of the science exploitation of future gravitational wave detectors, such as LISA and Einstein Telescope, to take into account these effects when devising fully agnostic or theory-specific tests.

 \acknowledgments